TresTres/sapin-sapin/README.md

 docker-compose up --build --force-recreate -d
 ```

-Accessing the client will be at `http://localhost` (port 80).
-Ports 8000 and 3000 aren't exposed to the host machine.
+Accessing the client will be at `http://localhost:4000`, and you'll likely be redirected to a login page.

 Shut down the services with:

 ```bash
 docker-compose down
 ```

+## Cookies
+Be aware that running this application in a browser will require you to enable third-party cookies. <br>
+This is because the backend server is running on a different port than the frontend server and browser cookies are used as part of JWT session management.